Beinsezii/linch/README.md

     * Actions?
   * Possible dmenu mode
   * Possibly more CLI options
+  * I should probably add a scroll bar.

 ## Known issues
   * Application does not stay always-on-top in Wayland